ElSnoMan/scripting-to-framework/tau-docs/Chapter9/ch9_outline.md

 3. Looks like we have a log file that actually shows what our test is doing.
 That's what I'm talking about!

 ## Extending IList<IWebElement>
 We'll quickly wrap this chapter up by also extending a collection of IWebElements.
-We aren't using this in our Page Objects yet, but it's a great time to do it.
+We aren't using this in our Pages yet, but it's a great time to do it.

 1. Create an Elements.cs class in Framework.Selenium
 2. For simplicity's sake, we'll just inherit ReadOnlyCollection<IWebElement>